risk-first/website/introduction/Evaluating-Risk.md

 **Probability** is how likely something is to happen, whilst **Impact** is the cost (usually financial) when it does happen.

-In a financial context (or a gambling one), we can consider the overall **Risk Score** as being the sum of the **Impact** of each outcome multiplied by it's **Probability**.
+In a financial context (or a gambling one), we can consider the overall **Risk Score** as being the sum of the **Impact** of each outcome multiplied by its **Probability**.
 For example, if you buy a 1-Euro ticket in a raffle, there are two outcomes:  win or lose.
 The impact of _winning_ would be (say) a hundred Euros, but the **probability** might be 1 in 200.
 The impact of _losing_ would be the loss of 1 Euro, with

 |Outcome        |Impact         |Probabilty        |Risk Score    |